Function Basics and Parameter Passing

 return 0;

-Each recursive call allocates a new stack frame on the stack (saving local variables, parameters, and the return address), so the recursion depth is limited by the stack size — this is why recursion can potentially lead to stack overflow.
+Each recursive call allocates a new stack frame on the stack (to store local variables, parameters, and the return address).
+Therefore, recursion depth is limited by the stack size.
+This is why recursion can potentially lead to stack overflow.

 Let's verify this:

-5! = 120⚠️ Pitfall Warning The biggest risk with recursion is stack overflow.
-Each recursive call consumes stack space.
+5! = 120⚠️ Warning The biggest risk with recursion is stack overflow.
+Every recursive call consumes stack space.
 If the recursion depth is too large (e.g.,

-factorial(100000)), the stack space is exhausted and the program crashes immediately.
-For scenarios involving deep recursion, manually converting to an iterative loop is safer.
+factorial(100000)), the stack space will be exhausted and the program will crash immediately.
+For scenarios involving deep recursion, manually converting it to an iterative loop is safer.

 Tail Recursion

-If a recursive call is the very last operation in a function, it satisfies the form of tail recursion.
+If the recursive call is the very last operation in a recursive function, it satisfies the form of tail recursion.
 Theoretically, the compiler can optimize tail recursion into a loop, avoiding the accumulation of stack frames:

 int factorial_tail(int n, int accumulator) {